 When it comes to the design, you can choose almost anything that suits your tastes.
 The coffee mugs in your cupboards can reflect your personality or include a funny saying that brightens your mornings.

-Choosing a Coffee Mug for Work or Travel
+Choosing a Coffee Mug for Work

 Travel mugs should provide a few different features compared to a standard mug.
 You need to ensure that the mug keeps your coffee hot and prevents it from spilling out.